ilpropheta/PPL-Agents/README.md

 // stops and waits automatically
 ```

-As you notice, `Skills::AutoWait` has been placed before `Skills::AutoStop`.
-This is because of the order destructions: `Stop` has to be called before `Wait` otherwise you end up waitint undefinitely!
-Another way to declare that agent follows:
+A note: `Skills::AutoWait` has been placed before `Skills::AutoStop` because of the order of destruction of base classes: since `AutoStop` and `AutoWait` provide their behavior in destruction, we want that `~AutoWait` will be called **after** `~AutoStop` otherwise we end up waiting undefinitely!

+Another way to declare that agent consists in using `Skills::AutoStopAndWait` that for some uses cases is enough:

 ```cpp
 using RAIIAgent = AgentComposer<MyAgent, Skills::AutoStart, Skills::AutoStopAndWait>;
 ```

-As said, this is not rocker science and **could be improved a lot**.
-This stuff has been useful to me for some projects and I am just sharing it with the community before I totally forget about it.
+As said, this stuff is not rocket science and **could be improved a lot**.
+It has been useful to me for some projects and I am just sharing it with the community before I totally forget about it.

 Clearly, `AgentComposer` is not coupled with `Agent` at all.
 You could change its name and reuse this concept for other things if you need.